Doping: Russia's Olympic membership is 'fully reinstated'

 Krushelnitckii and his wife and curling partner, Anastasia Bryzgalova, gave back their bronze medals, after he tested positive for meldonium.

-"I have never either violated the rules of sports or used doping," Krushelnitckii said in a statement published by Russian state news agency TASS.
+"I have never either violated the rules of sports or used doping," Krushelnitckii said in a statement published by TASS.

-Sergeeva, who failed to medal in the bobsleigh, tested positive in an out-of-competition test for the banned heart mediation trimetazidine.
+Sergeeva, who failed to medal in the bobsled, tested positive in an out-of-competition test for the banned heart mediation trimetazidine.

 The Russian Bobsled Federation said its medical team did not prescribe the drug to Sergeeva.